open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 the `InstrumentationModule#isHelperClass(String)` predicate).
-Aside from references, the collection process also builds a graph of dependencies between internal instrumentation helper classes - this dependency graph is later used to construct a list of helper classes that will be injected to the application classloader (`InstrumentationModule#getMuzzleHelperClassNames()`).
+Aside from references, the collection process also builds a graph of dependencies between internal instrumentation helper classes - this dependency graph is later used to construct a list of helper classes that will be injected to the application classloader (`InstrumentationModuleMuzzle#getMuzzleHelperClassNames()`).
-Muzzle also automatically generates the `InstrumentationModule#registerMuzzleVirtualFields()` method.
+Muzzle also automatically generates the `InstrumentationModuleMuzzle#registerMuzzleVirtualFields()` method.
+All collected references are then used to generate an `InstrumentationModuleMuzzle#getMuzzleReferences` method.

-If you extend any of these `getMuzzle...()` methods in your `InstrumentationModule`, the muzzle compile plugin will not override your code: muzzle will only override those methods that do not have a custom implementation.
+If your `InstrumentationModule` subclass defines a method with exact same signature as a method from `InstrumentationModuleMuzzle`, the muzzle compile plugin will not override your code: muzzle will only generate those methods that do not have a custom implementation.

-All collected references are then used to create a `ReferenceMatcher` instance.
-This matcher is stored in the instrumentation module class in the method `InstrumentationModule#getMuzzleReferenceMatcher()` and is shared between all type instrumentations.
-The bytecode of this method (basically an array of `Reference` builder calls) and the `getMuzzleHelperClassNames()` is generated automatically by the ByteBuddy plugin using an ASM code visitor.

-The source code of the compile-time plugin is located in the `javaagent-tooling` module, package `io.opentelemetry.javaagent.muzzle.generation.collector`.
+The source code of the compile-time plugin is located in the `muzzle` module, package `io.opentelemetry.javaagent.tooling.muzzle.generation`.

 ### Runtime reference matching

 The runtime reference matching process is implemented as a ByteBuddy matcher in `InstrumentationModule`.
-`MuzzleMatcher` uses the `getMuzzleReferenceMatcher()` method generated during the compilation phase to verify that the class loader of the instrumented type has all necessary symbols (classes, methods, fields).
-If the `ReferenceMatcher` finds any mismatch between collected references and the actual application classpath types the whole instrumentation is discarded.
+`MuzzleMatcher` uses the `InstrumentationModuleMuzzle` methods generated during the compilation phase to verify that the class loader of the instrumented type has all necessary symbols (classes, methods, fields).
+If this matcher finds any mismatch between collected references and the actual application classpath types the whole instrumentation is discarded.

 It is worth noting that because the muzzle check is expensive, it is only performed after a match